dirkroorda/laf-fabric/docs/_build/html/_sources/getting-started.txt

 About
 =====
-*LAF-Fabric* is a `github project <https://github.com/dirkroorda/laf-fabric>`_ in which there is a Python package called :mod:`graf`.
+*LAF-Fabric* is a `github project <https://github.com/dirkroorda/laf-fabric>`_ in which there is a Python package called :mod:`laf`.
 It is a package without extension modules, so it will run without installation from anywhere in your system.
 In order to run it in notebook mode (recommended), you must